 Anyone using the Slack Electron app was getting a generic HTTP error.
 Even the next day, after the issue had been resolved, people using the Slack app were still seeing the same error message.
 The app doesn’t refresh automatically so it was confusing for non-technical users, many of whom didn’t know they had to press Ctrl-R to refresh the app and restore service after the error.

-The company confirmed they were aware of a situation and posted regular updates to the Slack status page.
+The company confirmed they were aware of the situation and posted regular updates to the Slack status page.
 Quite importantly, these updates were not standardized ‘we are aware of the situation, please stand by’ responses.

 At 10:26 PM EDT Slack reported full restoration of services and apologized for the inconvenience once again.
 Even more importantly, they published a detailed postmortem on Medium, explaining the reasons behind the issue, the actions they performed to overcome it, the conclusions they came to, and the measures they were undertaking to eliminate the chance of a similar situation happening again.